Tandashi/Speedrun-Chat/README.md

 ```javascript
 const API_KEY = "";
 ```
 Paste your API Key between the two quotationmarks.
-Now your done with the configuration.
+Now safe the file with `CTRL + S` and your done with the configuration.
 If you should encounter any problems read the FAQ or contact me on Discord (Tandashi#5185).